 Ulrike Malandro

-Ulrike (Rikki) Malandro has been teaching German at the University of Pittsburgh since 2005.
-In addition, she has also taught German courses at Duquesne University and Carnegie Melon University in the past.
+Ulrike (Rikki) Malandro has been a German instructor at the University of Pittsburgh since 2005.
+She has also taught German courses at Duquesne University and Carnegie Mellon University.

 COURSES TAUGHT